-Major central banks swept in to calm credit markets spooked by mounting losses on Thursday, with the European Central Bank injecting record amounts of cash to prevent the financial system from seizing up.
+Major central banks swept in to calm credit markets spooked by mounting losses on Thursday, with the European Central Bank injecting record amounts of cash to prevent a financial system seizure.

-The U.S. Treasury said it was monitoring markets and remains vigilant.
-U.S. President George W. Bush sought to calm fears that a credit market squeeze would unpick economic growth, telling a news conference both the global and U.S. economy were strong.
+U.S. President George W. Bush also sought to calm fears that a credit squeeze would shake economic growth, telling a news conference both the global and U.S. economy were strong.

 I'm told there is enough liquidity in the system to enable markets to correct, Bush said.

-U.S. interest rate swaps, a measure of market risk appetite, widened sharply on renewed credit worries.
-Stocks fell and investors piled into the safety of bonds, pushing down the yield on U.S. Treasuries and European government debt.
+U.S. interest rate swaps, a measure of market risk appetite, widened sharply.
+Stocks fell and investors piled into the safety of bonds, pushing down yields on U.S. Treasuries and European government debt.

 In Europe, traders said cash markets were seizing up until the ECB acted.
 There appears to be a dash for cash both in dollars and in euros, said Nick Parsons, head of market strategy at nabCapital in London.

-The ECB tried to calm markets by injecting the largest amount of money ever in a single operation, saying the aim was to assure orderly conditions in the euro money market.
-It routinely holds quick market operations when there is a cash imbalance but not since after the U.S. terror attacks in 2001 has the size neared Thursday's level.
+The ECB said its aim was to assure orderly conditions in the euro money market.
+It routinely holds quick market operations when there is a cash imbalance, but not since after the terror attacks on the United States in September 2001 had the size neared Thursday's level.

-The BNP problems had sent judders through European markets already rife with rumors of worsening troubles in Germany.
-The Bundesbank hosted a meeting with banks involved in the rescue of Europe's highest profile subprime victim yet, lender IKB to arrange details of its 3.5 billion euro bailout.
+The BNP problems had sent jitters through European markets already rife with rumors of worsening troubles in Germany.
+The Bundesbank hosted a meeting with banks involved in the rescue of Europe's highest profile subprime victim yet, lender IKB, to arrange details of its 3.5 billion euro bailout.

 Nobody wants to lend any money.
 It's safety first. said Karen Birzler, a money market trader at HVB in Munich.

-The cost for banks to borrow money overnight in the eurozone, the world's second largest economic region, shot up to 4.62 percent, the highest level since shortly after the 2001 U.S. terror attacks, and way above the ECB's 4 percent target.
+The cost for banks to borrow money overnight in the euro zone, the world's second-largest economic region, shot up to 4.62 percent, the highest since shortly after the 2001 attacks, and above the ECB's 4 percent target.

-Only when the ECB offered banks extra cash to assure orderly conditions did rates return to normal levels.
-Money market traders, meanwhile, remained on edge waiting to see whether the U.S. Federal Reserve would inject extra funds as well.
+Only when the ECB offered banks extra cash to assure orderly conditions did rates return to normal.

-A Zurich-based money market trader called market conditions crazy since Fed Chairman Ben Bernanke has given no signal of concern that credit markets could unpick the real economy.
+A Zurich-based money market trader called market conditions crazy since Fed Chairman Ben Bernanke has given no signal of concern that credit markets could undo the real economy.

 The market is acting like a yo-yo.
 It's all very psychological.
 The possibility of a credit crunch returning is starting to spook everyone, he said.